This site is dedicated to documenting all assigned delta numbers (△#####) found on Monarch Record Mfg. Co. and Alco pressings.

-This site is dedicated to the documentation of all assigned "delta" numbers on every Monarch Record and alco pressings.
-In my persuit to compile this data, I have scoured record stores, thrift stores, bargain bins, and online.
-This list is in no way complete and there may be errors.
-Corrections, submissions, and feedback are greatly appreciated.
+In my pursuit to compile this data, I have searched record stores, thrift stores, bargain bins, and online marketplaces.
+This list is a work in progress — it is nowhere near complete, and errors are inevitable.
+Corrections, new submissions, additional sightings, and any feedback are greatly appreciated

 A Brief History Of Monarch Records: